etho201/containers/ansible-vpn/README.md

     ```
     docker-compose up -d
     ```
-2. Exec into the container using `ash` or `sh`:
+2. Exec into the container using `bash`:
     ```
-    docker exec -it ansible-vpn sh
+    docker exec -it ansible-vpn bash
     ```
 ---